zhilangtaosha/XetraMetrics/README.md

 ~~~

 ## Verifying the output
-The application runs three separate analyses:
-1. Daily biggest winners: one record per date, sorted by date,
-representing the stock/fund with the largest gain for the given date
-2. Daily biggest volumes: one record per date, sorted by date,
-representing the stock/fund with the highest trade volume for the given date
-3. Overall implied volume: one record per stock/fund,
-sorted in descending order by the implied volume amount for each stock

 First, a 10 record sample of the XETRA source data will be printed to stdout, along with the total row count of the source data.

 Next, for each analysis, several items will be printed to stdout: